2009–10 San Diego State Aztecs men's basketball team

 The 2009–10 San Diego State men's basketball team represented San Diego State University in the 2009–10 college basketball season.
 This was head coach Steve Fisher's eleventh season at San Diego State.
-The Aztecs competed in the Mountain West Conference and played their home games at the Viejas Arena.
+The Aztecs competed in the Mountain West Conference and played their home games at Viejas Arena.
 They finished the season 25–9, 11–5 in MWC play.
 They won the 2010 Mountain West Conference men's basketball tournament to earn the conference's automatic bid to the 2010 NCAA Division I men's basketball tournament.
 They earned an 11 seed in the Midwest Region and were defeated by 6 seed and AP #15 Tennessee in the first round.